gakuzzzz/cookiesession/README.md

 1. When you reload, the numerical value in this page increases.
 1. You can see the cookie value in a browser.
-1. After delete the cookie, the numerical value is 0.
+1. After delete the cookie and reload, the numerical value is 0.

 # License